nickmpaz/vs-code-window-manager/README.md

 - Toggle spotlight mode.
 In spotlight mode, the active Editor Group's size will be increased.
 - Default keybind: `ctrl+m`

-## Requirements

-For this extension to work, the `workbench.editor.closeEmptyGroups` setting must be set to `false`.

 ## Extension Settings

 This extension contributes the following settings: